MultiSafepay/docs/content/integrations/opencart.md

 - Full and partial refunds (except for [pay later](/payment-methods/pay-later/) methods)
 - Backend orders (set a custom initial order status)

-Full and partial refunds (except for pay later methods), and backend orders are fully supported.
+Full and partial refunds (except for BNPL orders), and backend orders are fully supported.
 You can also set a custom initial <<glossary:order status>>.

 </details>